Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 you, you know, I thought that I would have a handle on what that might feel like once, you know, were I fortunate for it to happen to me as well, even on a smaller scale at, you know, just a fraction of what they'd achieved.

 But there's no way to really prepare anyone for it.
+There's no way to,

-I guess in some way, it'd be like asking
+I guess in some way, it'd be like asking,

-Barry Bonds or Hank Aaron,
+Barry Bonds or Hank Aaron, you know,

-They can describe the mechanics of it, but they can't really ever put you inside a moment
+what it actually feels like to hit a home run, you know, they can, they can describe the mechanics of it, but they can't really ever put you inside a moment that, that, that you have to inhabit to,

-truly own that experience.
+you know, truly own that experience.
+And so

 watching it and then living it was a whole different reality.

-But then it's nice to have people you can check in with and say, hey, okay, so this happened with the thing, and then I saw how you dealt with that.
+But then it's, it's nice to have people you can check in with and say, hey, okay, so this happened with the thing, and then I saw how you dealt with that, and then any recommendations, any ideas.

 But even the advice sometimes

-But that doesn't mean that
+is well-intentioned, but that doesn't mean that

 it's going to be